tomgonzo/container-blueprints/DOKS-hardening/snyk.md

 **Note:**

-While it's not mandatory to upload scan results to the Snyk UI, the Snyk UI gives users that don't want to use the CLI visibility into scan reports, remediation information, and fix advice to help them measure the impact on the Kubernetes supply chain.
+While it's not mandatory to upload scan results to the Snyk UI, the Snyk UI gives users that don't want to use the CLI visibility into scan reports, remediation information, and other resources to help them measure the impact on the Kubernetes supply chain.

 ### Your first scans